 This often refers to eastern grip & sometimes it is Eastern forehand grip, which was practically introduced & dominated in the early 80s by American open tennis stars.
 Possibly one of the best tennis serves out there.

 To use this grip, you have to turn your bigger knuckle on your index finger towards the third level for the right-handed players, & the seventh bevel for left-handed players respectively.
 The best grip for fast & dominant game sessions.

 The most general or professional players mostly use this grip for their forehand groundstrokes, smashes, flat shots, power & velocities shots, where the power & speeds require the most.
 While on the other hand, its sibling grip also named the eastern backhand grip is ideal for serving the kicks.

 This could also be the best tennis grip for striking better hits & control on the ball only in a reliable & easy position.
 However, eastern grips are not recommended for fewer top spins, bouncy & high-altitude strikes, where you would need to change the position & grip for sure.

 This is not the primary or top tennis grip that falls under any tier one or so-called main category, but still, it is a course of the game, which you need to be aware of.
 You can call this grip a second in command, a sibling, or a parallel grip to the eastern tennis grip.

 Sometimes, it is also referred to as a single-handed backhand tennis grip, so don’t get confused!

-This grip could also help you in stop hitting the ball into the nut of the tennis court, controlling the spin & dominant shots which is the main problem & a bad habit across every newbie & a beginner.
-Your knuckles are mainly straight ended, which somehow helps in hunting or kicking a serve.
+This grip could also help you in stopping hitting the ball into the nut of the tennis court, controlling the spin & dominant shots which is the main problem & a bad habit across every newbie & a beginner.
+Your knuckles are mainly straight-ended, which somehow helps in hunting or kicking a serve.